 Roles & Responsibilities

 The DPGA supports, coordinates, and facilitates alignment among a community of like-minded organisations via an independent, neutral DPGA Secretariat which is overseen by a Governance Board.
 The DPGA Secretariat is responsible for the operations of the DPGA.
 It is led by a CEO who manages the DPGA Secretariat as an independent entity accountable to the Governance Board.
 Read more about the DPGA Secretariat here.

-The DPGA is governed by a board which functions as a strategic decision-making and oversight body for the DPGA Secretariat.
-The board consists of member-organisations who demonstrate a strong commitment to digital public goods and significantly advancing the strategy of the DPGA.
+The DPGA Governance Board functions as a strategic decision-making and oversight body for the DPGA Secretariat.
+The Board consists of member-organisations who are exemplary members, demonstrating a strong commitment to digital public goods and significantly advancing the strategy of the DPGA.
 As of November 2023, the DPGA Governance Board Members are:

 - German Federal Ministry for Economic Cooperation and Development (BMZ)

 - Sierra Leone Directorate of Science, Technology and Innovation (DSTI)